Community Surgery Service

 - How much will my pet’s surgery cost and when do I pay for the surgery?

 - The cost of each surgery varies with the complexity of the surgery and associated care required.
 The Community Surgery Service coordinator will provide you with an estimated cost for your pet’s surgery at the time your appointment is scheduled.
 In addition, at the time of your appointment, the Community Surgery Service veterinarian will provide you with written estimate of costs.
-Payment for the full estimated cost of the surgery is due when a patient is admitted to the hospital for surgery.
+Payment for the full estimated cost of the surgery is due when a patient is discharged from the hospital after surgery.

 - Can my intact dog (un-spayed/un-neutered) have surgery with the Community Surgery Service?